m-lab/website/_posts/blog/2023-02-10-cloudflare-aimscoredata-announcement.md

 M-Lab’s mission is to measure the Internet, save the data, and make it universally accessible and useful.
-Today we are excited to announce that as part of that mission, we are providing free and open access to a new dataset from Cloudflare that was designed with the end-user in mind.
+Today we are excited to announce that as part of that mission, we are providing open access to a new dataset from Cloudflare that was designed with the end-user in mind.

 ## What is AIM?